andrewsmith1996/Wally-Finder/README.md

-#C++ Object-Oriented Programming Assignment
+#C++ Object-Oriented Programming Project - Where's Wally?

-Second Year Computer Science University Object-Oriented Programming Assignment

-Using a range of advanced C++ Object-Oriented concepts and techniques to match a sub image against a larger image to find the sub image's location within the image.
+Using a range of advanced C++ Object-Oriented concepts and techniques to match a sub image against a larger image to find the sub image's location within the image using two nearest-neighbour searching algorithms.

 In my implementation I find Wally in a Where's Wally Scene!